jamsocket/stateroom/README.md

 ```

 This connects to your service, creating a new room with the id `1` if one doesn't exist
-(with default server settings, any string is a vaild room ID and connecting to a non-existant
+(under default server settings, any string is a vaild room ID and connecting to a non-existant
 room will create it).

 Now, you can increment the counter by sending the `increment` message using the `ws` handle: